 The best time to visit Knossos is either first thing in the morning or late in the afternoon.
 If you choose the latter, show up 2 hours before closing to make sure you’ve got enough time.

 Knossos is only 15 minutes south of Heraklion, home to the island’s main international airport (HER).
 Even if you’re only passing through Heraklion on your way to another part of the island, you can still swing by Knossos for a couple hours on your way out of town.

 If you’re staying in Heraklion (like we did for a few days), a trip to Knossos is a piece of cake.
 Here are your options:

 - Drive: this is your best option.
-Stay flexible to continue exploring the island after a morning tour.
+A rental car offers you flexibility to continue exploring the island after a morning tour.

 - Taxi: from Heraklion, the roundtrip distance is 8 miles (14 km).
 Ask the driver for a fare estimate!

 - Public bus: line 2 runs from Heraklion every 20 minutes.
 Duration: 35-40 minutes.
 Cost: less than 2€.

 - Hours of operation: April to October 8am-8pm; late October to March 8am-5pm (weekends may vary)

 - Season: Spring or Fall will help you beat the heat, but the crowds are there year round

 - Parking: if you can’t find a spot on the street, there are 3 huge parking lots nearby (cost: $FREE.99!)